-Natural Resources Institute Freshwater Ecosystems: Mussels
+Natural Resources Institute Aquatic Ecosystems

+Declines have been especially severe for certain groups of aquatic biota including freshwater mussels, Unionidae, which are now considered the most imperiled of all aquatic fauna.
 Of the 300 mussel species known to have occurred in the United States, 12 percent are thought to be extinct; 23 percent are considered threatened or endangered.

-Meanwhile across Texas, distribution and abundance declines have led to the listing of 15 species (roughly 29 percent of Texas' 52 described species) as "threatened" at the state level.
+Meanwhile, across Texas, distribution and abundance declines have led to the listing of 15 species —roughly 29 percent of Texas' 52 described species — as "threatened" at the state level.
 Of those, 12 species are either candidates for listing under the national Endangered Species Act (ESA) or are still being considered for protection under the ESA.

 Visit the freshwater mussel group's weebly site here.